timothywhalin/Sketch-Quick-Presentation/README.md

 - **fontType**: Font type for titles above artboards.
 Default: Helvetica
 - **fontColor**: Font color for titles above artboards.
 Default: #2F5060
 - **fontSize**: Base font size for titles.
 This will double when docSize set to 2.
 Default: 18
+- **createArtboardShadows**: Draw a shape with shadow behind each artboard.
+Default: false

 ## Feature requests and feedback
 Ping me on [twitter](http://twitter.com/timothywhalin) or follow for updates.